 Summary: The City of New Orleans seeks to utilize a portion of its Resilient Communities Infrastructure Program award to provide reimbursable grants to address the critical needs of the city’s non-profit partners to provide workforce development training applied to green infrastructure installations.
 The project will increase workforce capacity by training at a minimum of 75 Low to Moderate Income (LMI) individuals in green infrastructure (GI) construction and maintenance practices, with a goal of higher employment rates in sustainable and resilient industries.
 A total of $850,000 is available to be awarded to programs over the grant period.

-Release Date: Application packets are available for download beginning June 25, 2026 from the City of New Orleans Office of Economic Development website https://nola.gov/next/economic-development/programs/.
+Release Date: Application packets are available for download beginning June 25, 2026 from the City of New Orleans Office of Economic Development website https://nola.gov/next/economic-development/programs/green-infrastructure-workforce-and-business-development.
 Contact this office at (504) 658-4200 or Ruda Pollard at economicdevelopment@nola.gov to have the NOFA e-mailed to your organization.

 Informational